 This time Alexandre Aja has departed and Piranha 3DD has been handed over to John Gulager, the son of actor Clu Gulager (who can be found here as the old timer who accompanies Gary Busey during the opening scenes).
-John Gulager had previously directed the Project Greenlight film Feast (2006), an engaging deflation of monster movie cliches, as well as two sequels Feast II: Sloppy Seconds (2008) and Feast III: The Happy Finish (2009).
+John Gulager had previously directed the Project Greenlight film Feast (2006), an engaging deflation of monster movie cliches, as well as two sequels Feast II: Sloppy Seconds (2008) and Feast III: The Happy Finish (2009), and subsequently went on to make Zombie Night (2013) and Children of the Corn: Runaway (2018).
 The script is written by Marcus Dunstan and Patrick Melton who were responsible for several of the Saw sequels and The Collector (2009).
 Also present as co-writer and co-producer is Joel Soisson, someone who seems to specialise in making sequels to other peoples films via his Neo Art & Logic production company with the likes of several Hellraiser, Children of the Corn, The Prophecy, American Pie and Mimic entries, Highlander: Endgame (2000), Hollow Man II (2006), John Gulagers Feast films and the Pulse series.

 Piranha 2010 was known as Piranha 3D in the promotional material (although not in its title up on the screen).
 The sequel amusingly signals the expansion of what want on there by in effect going up one cup size and calling itself Piranha 3DD.
 This is essentially the pitch that Piranha 3DD makes the same as before but with bigger (or at least more) breasts.
 You get the impression that John Gulager has been given orders to replicate what went on in the first film but deliver more of it.
 Thus we have plenty of jiggle shots with topless (and a few bottomless) girls coming down waterslides, emerging from pools, sunbathing and so on.
 There are more shots of the piranha emerging out of the 3D screen where the sequel tries to one up the previous film by including not just one piranha coming out of the screen but entire shoals of them.
 Indeed, Piranha 3DD makes far better use of the 3D environment than some recent bigger budgeted films such as The Avengers (2012) and Men in Black 3 (2012) even if most of the 3D effects are no different to the ones in the first film (although we do get the crass effect of seeing someone vomit in 3D glory).
 At the same time, Piranha 3DD gives the impression that it has been shot on a lesser budget the location is scaled down from a lake resort to a mere swimming pool, while the film hails in at a surprisingly brief 83 minutes (ten minutes of which are padded out with blooper reels over the end credits).